Industries

 Generative AI is accelerating innovation and creating new opportunities, but CEOs understand they must engage their workforce to drive ethical and effective use of the technology.
 With the right governance, policies and controls, organizations can move faster and scale with confidence.

-CEOs are fully embracing ESG to create value, but complicated supply chains, talent shortages and a complex reporting environment are challenges.
+CEOs are fully embracing sustainability to create value, but complicated supply chains, talent shortages and a complex reporting environment are challenges.
 Failure to act could mean missing out on top talent and giving competitors an edge.

 Talent and Culture